garfielder/notes/CppTips.md

 ## Shared_ptr
 put a newed pointer into shared_ptr  in a single sentence.
 Otherwise exception would cause memory leak

 ## Tips to design a class
 * DONOT expected to return an reference
 	* It may refer to an local variable, that will be destroied soon
 	* Using  `new`ed objects, it is easily to cause memory leak
 	* static is not safe in multiple thread environment
+* Pefer non-member function to member function
+	* The more member functions there are, the more functions there will be to access private member of a class
+		* This is bad for encapsulation
+	*  Too member function leads to big dependence for  class customer
 ## Use const whenever possible

 * Before and Afer pointers